 In this series I'm going to take a quick look at the probable roster of each full season minor league affiliate at the beginning of the 2012 season.
 I'm going through it position by position.
 Keep in mind that these projections are very much subject to change (trades could happen, Rays could be more aggressive/conservative with some players, ...).
 We are going to do more in-depth pieces about the final roster for each affiliate when they are set.
 This is only to give you a short peek.
 For more information on the current state of the Rays Depth Chart, check out Doug's great work.

-The first position I'm going to look at is Starting Pitching.
+The position I'm going to look at today is Shortstop.

 Charlotte Stone Crabs:

 Derek Dietrich is one of the best prospects in the Rays farm system (ranked 20th on the combined prospect list).
 He projects to have above average power while his play at short (most see him as a 3B/2B-man in the majors) and his ability to limit strikeouts (23.8 K% in '12) will determine his role in the future.
 Robi Estrada is going to move up to A+ after playing in Bowling Green for 3 years now.
 He'll back Dietrich up at short.

 Bowling Green Hot Rods:

 Taylor Motter (R), Juniel Querecuto (S)